Best MetaTrader 5 (MT5) Forex Brokers for 2026 Best MetaTrader 5 (MT5) Forex Brokers for 2026

 Broker Trust and Trading Psychology

-When a trader doubts whether their fills are fair or suspects the platform is working against them, that suspicion bleeds into decision-making.
+When a trader doubts whether their fills are fair or suspects the software is working against them, that suspicion bleeds into decision-making.
 A losing trade becomes something to investigate rather than simply accept as statistical variance.
 The result is overtrading, second-guessing exits, and revenge trades, each creating additional losses on top of the original.

 This psychological dimension does not appear in any comparison table.
 It shows up in long-term account performance and in the quality of decisions made during difficult drawdown periods.